cristiancmello/webdev-training/README.md

       - Injecting RestTemplate in Service Class
   - In: java21sb3client.feignclient
     - Features:
       - Declaring a FeignClient called QuoteFeignClient (client which consumes /api)

+- Spring Boot Actuator
+  - In: java21sb3.actuatorservice
+    - Features:
+      - Simple Controller
+      - Spring Boot Actuator dependency was added in this project